 Keep in mind:

-- You may want to consider a reinforced floor to support the extra weight of shelves and containers.
-If you are using carts or floor jacks, a reinforced floor is highly recommended.
+- Consider a reinforced floor to support the extra weight of shelves and containers or if you are using carts or floor jacks.

 - Optional electronic controllers add to the refrigeration system’s reliability and help ensure the consistent low temperature required.